Gibberlings3/transitions/readme.transitions.english.txt

 1 Main Component (Required)
 ------------------------------------------------------------------------
-Prevents the end of game transition to SoD after Sarevok's death Allows access to Duke Belt in the Ducal Palace for game advancement To remain consistent with SoD, the protagonist is offered the room on the 3rd floor as well as the Korlasz Dungeon quest, both of which may be turned down
+Prevents the end of game transition to SoD after Sarevok's death Prevents the end of game transition to ToB after Irenicus's death Allows access to Duke Belt in the Ducal Palace for game advancement To remain consistent with SoD, the protagonist is offered the room on the 3rd floor as well as the Korlasz Dungeon quest, both of which may be turned down
 NOTE: Your party will not be given a key ring when doing the Korlasz quest.
 If you want one, you can buy one at various merchants in Baldur's Gate
-Allows for skipping or participating in all or just parts of SoD as fits your character
+Allows for skipping SoD

 Option 1: The "Sarevok died" movie is used as a dream sequence and a new bhaal-spawn power is awarded at the first rest Option 2: The "Sarevok died" movie is shown as usual after the fight and the new bhaal-spawn power is skipped